AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/humanoid/troglodyte.md

 > [!quote] A quote from Last words of Arlack Hammermantle, dwarf spelunker
 >
-> Smells liek an orc's loincloth in here!
+> Smells like an orc's loincloth in here!

 ```statblock